rails-inspire-django/django-turbo-helper/doc/source/main.rst

           yield TurboStream("cart-summary-total").replace.render(total_amount)
       return TurboStreamStreamingResponse(render_response())

 That's it!
 In this example are returning a very simple string value, so we don't need to wrap the responses in templates.
-If you want to do so, use **turbo_response.render_stream_template** instead.

 Note that this technique is something of an anti-pattern; if you have to update multiple parts of a page, a full refresh (i.e. a normal Turbo visit) is probably a better idea.
 It's useful though in some edge cases where you need to avoid this.